CurrencyCloud/currencycloud-php/README.md

 for each API endpoint can be found at [connect.currencycloud.com](https://connect.currencycloud.com/documentation/getting-started/introduction).

 If you have any queries or you require support, please contact our implementation team at implementation@currencycloud.com.
-Please quote your login id in any correspondence as this makes it far simpler for us to locate your account and give you the support you need.
+Please quote your login id in any correspondence as this makes it simpler for us to locate your account and give you the support you need.

 ## Prerequisites

-### 1. Composer (optional, but highly recommended)
+### Composer (optional, but highly recommended)

 CurrencyCloud-PHP is a Composer project.
 While using Composer is not strictly required, it will be far easier to simply make use of Composer to do the dependency management and autoloading for you.

-### 2. PHP 5.5
+### Supported PHP version

-CurrencyCloud-PHP requires at least a PHP 5.5.

-### 3. A valid sandbox login id and api key on the CurrencyCloud sandbox API environment.

-You can register for demo API key at [connect.currencycloud.com](https://connect.currencycloud.com/).

-While we expose certain routes on the sandbox API without the requirement for authentication, we rate-limit these requests aggressively to prevent abuse of the sandbox.
-Rate-limiting on authenticated requests is far more lenient.

-## Installing the Currency Cloud SDK
+This library aims to support and is tested against PHP 5.5 and greater.

+## Installation

 The recommended way to install Currency Cloud SDK is through [Composer](http://getcomposer.org).